albarsil/bert-textclassification/README.md

 │  │  │  │  ├─ validation/
 │  │  ├─ model/
 │  │  ├─ output/
-│  ├─ *.sh (to be run locally or trigger cloud executions) ├─ src/
+│  ├─ *.sh (to be run locally or trigger local or cloud executions) ├─ src/
 │  ├─ *.py
 ├─ tests/
-│  ├─ *.py (to be run locally or trigger by drone/git) ├─ README.md
+│  ├─ *.py (to be run locally or trigger by git/jenkins/drone or another CI/CD tool) ├─ README.md
 ```